 So I pulled the old controller off and switched to a Johnson Controls A419ABG-3C Digital Thermostat and it was a HUGE improvement.
 The A419 allows you to hold the temp at +/- 1 degree F, far better than the old mechanical control.

-Do read the instructions before you put one of these into service, you’ll need to move both of the jumpers on the inside to the on position to set it for Heat Mode and adjust the settings in the program.
+Do read the instructions before you put one of these into service, you may need to move both of the jumpers on the inside to the on position to set it for Heat Mode and adjust the settings in the program.

 One thing I found out is the sensors for units like this need to be kept dry, which requires a bulb well which transfers the temp from the hot water bath to the sensor to keep the sensor dry.
 This particular model is nice because it comes with the electrical cords all setup.I used a Johnson Controls Bulb Well Assembly WEL11A-601-R which I picked up on ebay cheap – note, make sure you get one with the spring which helps hold the sensor seated inside the well.
 I also used thermal paste to help it transfer the temperature to the sensor better.
 It’s the same kind of paste you find on heat sinks for computer chips.